Mississippi falling, Corps closing spillway near New Orleans

 Corps spokesman Matt Roe said Tuesday the process could take 10 days to two weeks if the weather is good.

-The Bonnet Carre (BAHN-ee CARE-ee) Spillway is opened to relieve stress on levees protecting New Orleans when the river is flowing at 1.25 million cubic feet (35,400 cubic meters) per second.
+The Bonnet Carre Spillway is opened to relieve stress on levees protecting New Orleans when the river is flowing at 1.25 million cubic feet per second.
 That's fast enough to fill the Superdome in less than two minutes.
-Water is diverted into brackisih Lake Pontchartrain (PONCH-uh-trane).
+Water is diverted into brackish Lake Pontchartrain.

 The Feb.
 28 opening was the 13th.
 It marked the first time the structure has been operated in consecutive years since it was completed in 1931.